Generic name: blinatumomab (BLIN a TOOM oh mab)

 loss of consciousness.

-A serious side effect of blinatumomab is called cytokine release syndrome.
-Tell your caregivers right away if you have signs of this condition, which may include:
+A serious side effect of blinatumomab is called cytokine release syndrome (CRS).
+Tell your caregivers right away if you have signs of this condition: fever, chills, trouble breathing, body aches, vomiting, diarrhea, or feeling light-headed.
+Your caregivers will have medication available to quickly treat CRS if it occurs.

 Common side effects may include: